 Washington Sea Grant serves communities, industries and the people of Washington state, the Pacific Northwest and the nation through research, education and outreach by:

 - providing better tools for management of the marine environment and use of its resources; and

 - initiating and supporting strategic partnerships within the marine community.

 Established in 1968, Washington Sea Grant (WSG) began as a federal experiment in local investment, building on the University of Washington’s academic strengths in marine science, engineering and policy.
 In 1971, it became one of the first four programs designated nationally as a Sea Grant College.

-Today, WSG is part of a national network of 30 Sea Grant colleges administered by the National Oceanic and Atmospheric Administration, U.S. Department of Commerce.
+Today, WSG and the University of Washington is part of a national network of 33 Sea Grant colleges administered by the National Oceanic and Atmospheric Administration, U.S. Department of Commerce.
 This network provides a stable national infrastructure of programs in every coastal and Great Lakes state and in Puerto Rico, with an additional project in Guam.

 Washington Sea Grant-sponsored research maximizes the productive use of marine resources while preserving and, if necessary, helping to restore the essential qualities of a healthy marine environment.
 Research is centered on five key program areas: